In these moments, sometimes parties feel fatalistic. Sometimes, they feel like there is no chance it can work.

 But the reality is that storms always pass.
 In a marriage, the hard times can sometimes pass just like a storm.
 One day it is there, but in time, it is fine.
 The storm clouds have gone away.

 For parties who are contemplating a divorce, it’s important to consider the storm metaphor.
 Are the problems in your marriage merely a storm that will pass?
 Or is there something fundamentally wrong with the marriage that cannot be fixed?
-The answer to that question can cause many parties to go into different directions.
+The answer to that question can cause many parties to go in different directions.

 If it’s the latter, and there are irreconcilable differences, then divorce might have to become a reality.
 But if it’s the former, for many, they may need to take a pause, step back and recognize the situation for the storm it is.
 In these instances, a party probably should not rush to file divorce papers.